Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![ADUC Run As Helpdesk User](./Screenshots/15-aduc-run-as-helpdesk-user-cmd.png)

-This keeps normal Helpdesk work away from direct Domain Controller login.
-The Helpdesk user can perform delegated tasks from an IT workstation without needing full domain privileges.
+This helps keep normal Helpdesk and IT support tasks away from direct Domain Controller login.
+The Helpdesk user can work from an IT workstation using only the delegated permissions.

 ---

 ## Workstation Support Delegation for Domain Join

-The workstation support group was delegated permission to join new computers to the domain.
+I delegated limited permissions to allow the workstation support group to join new computers to the domain.

+The permission was applied on the default `Computers` container.

 The delegated group was: